John M. Starcher, Jr., Esq.

 Dr. Haidar earned his medical degree from American University of Beirut in Beirut, Lebanon, and a master’s degree in business administration from Northwestern University, Kellogg School of Management.
 He completed fellowships with the Mayo Clinic in behavioral neurology and geriatrics.

 Cannady came to Mercy Health in May 2017 from Hospital Corporation of America (HCA) in Nashville, where he served as vice president of the Strategic Resource Group.
 During his tenure at HCA, David led a team that provided strategic planning and consulting for growth initiatives and hospital operations, managed reporting and progress on the strategic agenda, and helped develop strategies on service lines, clinically integrated networks and clinical co-management programs.

-A North Carolina native, he holds a bachelor’s degree in Public Health from the University of North Carolina and a master’s degree in Health Administration from Duke University.
+A North Carolina native, he holds a bachelor’s degree in public health from the University of North Carolina and a master’s degree in health administration from Duke University.

 Bezney earned his Doctorate in Jurisprudence from the University of Pennsylvania Law School and a bachelor’s degree in finance from the University of Texas.

 Deborah Bloomfield, PhD

 Bloomfield served as chief financial officer for Mercy Health.
 In a prior role, she was the CFO for Mercy Health’s southern division.
 Previously, Bloomfield was employed by Ernst and Young, LLP, where she specialized in the health care and finance services sectors.
 She has more than 25 years of experience in health care finance.
 In 2013, Bloomfield was named Chief Financial Officer of the Year by the Cincinnati Business Courier.